 We will be continuing with the White Rose mastery approach when teaching maths, so the children have a broader understanding of mathematical concepts.
 The areas covered this term are;

 Revisiting previous areas of maths is vital in ensuring that children don’t forget what they have learnt previously.
 The children will be given regular opportunity to revisit past learning, so if there are any areas that your child is finding challenging, they can be addressed as necessary.
-Times table facts will also be assessed regularly.
 Throughout the year, the children in Year 6 will be supported with the essential skills and knowledge to help them with their end of Key Stage 2 SATs tests.

-- Please refer to the school uniform policy that has been uploaded to the school story on class dojo by Mrs Jenkins, which outlines the school uniform and PE kit that the children need to wear.
+- Please refer to the school uniform policy which outlines the school uniform and PE kit that the children need to wear.

 - Please name your child’s clothes, bags etc

 Online safety is incredibly important in today’s world.
-We teach a separate unit every half term so children are regularly taught how to stay safe online.
+We teach a separate unit every half term so children are regularly taught how to stay safe online, whilst improving their computing skills.

 Expectations in Herons